targos/update-v8/README.md

 ### `update-v8 major --branch=branchName`

 Replaces `deps/v8` with the `lkgr` branch or with `branchName` if it is specified.
+Resets the embedder version number to 0.

 ### `update-v8 backport --sha=SHA`

 Fetches and applies the patch corresponding to SHA.
-Increments the V8 patch version and commits the changes.
+Increments the V8 patch version or embedder version number and commits the changes.
 If the `git apply` command fails, a patch file will be written in the current directory.

 ### Options

 #### `--no-bump`

-In case of backports, do not bump the patch number.
-Useful if the current V8 version is still supported by the V8 team.
+In case of backports, do not bump the V8 patch number or embedder string.

 #### `--node-dir=/path/to/node`